 BlaBlaCar is a French online carpooling marketplace connecting drivers and passengers willing to share the cost of a journey.
-BlaBlaCar makes money by charging a service fee to its customers.
+BlaBlaCar makes money by charging its customers a service fee.
 The exact fee depends on the total amount the driver sets for the ride.
 The company also shares ride revenue with bus operators that adopt its branding in their fleet.

 History of BlaBlaCar